cannatag/ldap3/docs/manual/source/connections.rst

    modify_dn is really a two-flavours operation: you can rename the last part of the dn *or* you move the entry in another container but you cannot perform both operations at the same time.

-* Search: performs a search in the LDAP database
+* Search: performs a search in the LDAP database:

     * search_base: the base of the search request.